Srinivas0rch/moeva/README.md

 Additional data has been downloaded from https://figshare.com/s/84ae808ce6999fafd192 and placed in the data folder of the original data (folder) in the package.

 ## File structure
+- Dockerfile: Downloads docker container (miniconda 3) and installs the required dependencies from requirements.txt & scipy==1.4.0 thereby setting up the environment required to run the experiments.
 - config: configurations files for preparing and running the experiments
 - data: has all the data for the attacks
 - models: models which are pre-trained